k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/04_monitoring_dashboard_example.md

-Below is an illustration of the Fabric parts (names may vary a little than in the export file):
+Below is an illustration of the Fabric parts (names may slightly vary from those stated in the export file):

 ![](images/grafana_fabric_dahbaord_example.png)